An0sis/portfolio/README.md

 # website
-Website created in react to learn this technology
+A portfolio website created using React and Tailwind to learn this to technologies